elkingarcia11/indicator-calculator/README.md

 ### Indicator Calculator Module

-The `indicator_calculator.py` file contains the `IndicatorCalculator` class, which provides both static methods for calculating technical indicators on historical data and instance methods for real-time calculations.
+The `indicator_calculator.py` file contains the `IndicatorCalculator` class, which provides both static methods for calculating technical indicators on historical data and instance methods for real-time calculations with advanced function mapping architecture.

 #### Available Static Methods